barbajs/barba/source/docs/plugins/prefetch/index.md

 ## Usage

-You can use this feature regardless the [`prefetchIgnore`](core.md#prefetchignore) core property: since the links will be prefetched depending on the viewport, it will prevent the core prefetch process from prefetching a link on enter.
+You can use this feature regardless of the [`prefetchIgnore`](core.md#prefetchignore) core property.
+Since the links will be prefetched depending on the viewport, it will prevent the core prefetch process from prefetching a link on enter.

 Example: